 Tempered glass is much stronger than annealed, and it breaks into small pieces when shattered, while annealed glass breaks into large shards.
 Given all the factors involved, it's best to calculate a shelf's weight rating rather than relying on a basic span dimension when installing glass shelves.
 A glass supplier can recommend a safe weight for the glass you choose.
 Two examples are provided here:

-- Maximum weight rating for 1/4-inch-thick x 11-inch-wide annealed glass supported every 24 inches is 29 pounds.
+- The maximum weight rating for 1/4-inch-thick x 11-inch-wide annealed glass supported every 24 inches is 29 pounds.

-- Maximum weight rating for 1/4-inch-thick x 11-inch-wide tempered glass supported every 24 inches is 117 pounds.
+- The maximum weight rating for 1/4-inch-thick x 11-inch-wide tempered glass supported every 24 inches is 117 pounds.

 Recommended Shelf Height Spacing

 Use the following guidelines to determine the "clear shelf height" needed for the types of items you plan to place on your shelves.
 Clear shelf height is the space measured from the top of the lower shelf to the underside of the shelf above it.